ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/smithtown.md

 {{% fig "genealogy/smithtown-presbyterian/158" "800" /%}}

 It should be noted that **Edward's brother born on 13 Feb 1827 is James Thomas Mills (also written as J. Thomas Mills) NOT Thomas James Mills**.
-The confusion with the name may arise because it seems, based on the obituary for his son Watts, that J. Thomas Mills may have commonly gone by Thomas, and in some census records, it does appear that his name is written as Thomas J.

-1827 as James' birth year is corroborated by multiple sources, and suggests his birth may have had something to do with his mother's death a few weeks later.
-So, James was Edward's younger brother, not older, as some genealogies indicate.
+The confusion with the name may arise because it seems that he commonly wrote his name as "J. Thomas Mills", and based on the obituary for his son Watts, this was apparently often shortened to just "Thomas".
+Also, in some census records, it does appear that his name is written as Thomas J. Otherwise, the only places that give "Thomas" as his first name are the two main Mills genealogies cited as 2 and 3 in the list above, and source 3 likely transcribed this from source 2, as a close examination of the each will show that source 3 itself relies heavily on source 2.
+That 1827 is James' birth year is corroborated by multiple sources, and suggests his birth may have had something to do with his mother's death a few weeks later.
 And so, the cited genealogical entries can be updated accordingly:

 - M iii [James Thomas Mills](https://www.findagrave.com/memorial/74905990/james-thomas-mills) was born on 13 Feb 1827 in New York City.
 He died 22 Apr 1915 in Huntington NY.